-Further, during the last report period, DHS in partnership with ODMHSAS, developed an EFC Monthly Progress Report form and requested that every service provider involved in an EFC case submit monthly progress notes that include the date and type of each therapy/counseling session completed (or cancelled/rescheduled) for the month, who participated in each session (child only, family only or child and family together), a description of the provider's interaction with the foster parent(s) and how the foster parent(s) are involved in the child and/or family treatment services, as well as summary progress notes.
+Further, DHS, in partnership with ODMHSAS, developed an EFC Monthly Progress Report form and requested that every service provider involved in an EFC case submit monthly progress notes that include: the date and type of each therapy/counseling session completed (or canceled/rescheduled) for the month: who participated in each session (child only, family only or child and family together); and a description of the provider's interaction with the foster parent(s) and how the foster parent(s) are involved in the child and/or family treatment services, as well as summary progress notes.
 As noted below in the Co-Neutrals' summary of EFC case reviews completed for this report period, the EFC records uploaded for each child's case included, compared to previous periods, more provider progress notes with specific dates of services completed, along with more narrative regarding therapeutic observations and progress.
-However, DHS has reported challenges with receiving timely progress reports from EFC service providers that contain an appropriate level of detail (such as identifying which services delivered each month were for individual versus family sessions).
-DHS' EFC program team is requiring a level of service reporting and confirmation that apparently was not required previously and the adjustment to meet DHS' additional expectations has not been swift with some providers.
+DHS has reported challenges with receiving timely progress reports from some EFC service providers that contain an appropriate level of detail (such as identifying which services delivered each month were for individual versus family sessions).
+DHS' EFC program team requires a level of service reporting and confirmation that sets a new standard for transparency and accountability.
+The adjustment to meet DHS' additional expectations has not been swift with some providers but has improved significantly, nonetheless.